 25. Delicious String Cheese

-String cheese is a mouth-watering and interesting snack for both kids and adults.
-It provides nutrition to your body.
+Both kids and adults love having flavorful string cheese as their snack.
 But here’s the kicker.
 You can combine this ingredient with crackers, sandwiches, or lasagna.
 You can either buy string cheese made of different flavors or make them at home.

 26. Fennel Orange Salad